Fortress64/fortress64.github.io/research/bootloader-lockdown.md

 ### Thermal Runaway — The Safety Dimension

 Pushing a lithium-ion cell above its rated voltage is not just a longevity issue — it is a safety one.
 Cells under overvoltage stress are at increased risk of thermal runaway, particularly when the battery is already warm.
 Charging a device to 100% on a warm day, with battery temperatures above 35–45°C, while firmware pushes the cell to 4.47V, creates the conditions for the battery to bloat, vent, or in serious cases ignite.
-These failures happen in the real world — phones left charging on warm surfaces, in cars, or in direct sunlight are operating in exactly these conditions.
+These failures happen in the real world — phones left charging on warm surfaces, in cars, or in direct sunlight, or held for extended periods while gaming or making long calls, are all operating in exactly these conditions.

 ### The Masking Layer

 The kernel distributed with the device sets these aggressive voltage limits directly in its power management drivers — parameters such as `qcom,float-voltage-mv` that define the charge ceiling at the hardware level.
 The manufacturer's Xiaomi firmware ships with these values set above the cell's rated maximum.
 Without bootloader access, users cannot modify these drivers or replace the kernel with one that brings the charge ceiling down to a sustainable 4.45V.

+Xiaomi's own battery management app compensates for this in software — actively managing the charge ceiling at the application layer to mask the underlying kernel defaults.
+When a custom ROM runs without that app, the compensation layer is gone.
+The kernel defaults take over, unchecked.
+The problem was always there — the app was hiding it.
+The custom ROM made it visible.

 Only a replacement kernel — which requires an unlocked bootloader — can address the root cause.
 The bootloader lock is what prevents the fix.